4 Problems Companies Make with Management Training

-So your company has made the excellent decision to invest in management or leadership training.
+You have made the excellent decision to invest in management or leadership training for your company.
 You are excited about the potential for change and ready to see improvement in your workforce.
-But, are you really doing everything you can as an organization to make the training effective?
+As you are making a substantial investment in your people, make sure you set up your team for success to make the training effective.

-At Helios, we deliver training to a wide variety of clients and are experts in instructional design.
-We also know that the success of training relies on more than just the content.
+At Helios, we deliver management training courses for a wide variety of clients and are experts in instructional design.
+We also know that the success of leadership training relies on more than just the content.
 Whether you deliver training internally or bring in an outside resource, the following mistakes should be avoided.

 Four Common Mistakes with Management Training to Avoid:

-- Lack of Customization: When we design training at Helios, we take great care to make our content relevant for each individual client.
-We seek to understand the business and to gear our training to each company’s unique culture.
-Many companies purchase off-the-shelf training solutions (videos, slide decks, etc.) which can be affordable, but often lack relevance.
+- Lack of Customization: When we design leadership training at Helios, we take great care to make our content relevant for each individual client.
+We seek to understand the business and to gear our leadership training modules to each company’s unique culture.
+Many companies purchase off-the-shelf employee training videos or slide decks which can be affordable and a great solution for certain topics, but lack customization or specific relevance to your business.
 Wherever possible, try to incorporate the policies and culture of your organization.
 For example, if you are delivering training on performance management for a professional services firm where most employees are exempt, don’t utilize an off-the-shelf module focusing on time and attendance concerns such as you would see in a more production-based work environment.